 - Strongest intent-based routing layer in the segment; the platform decides whether to deflect, route to a specialist, or escalate to sales, not just deflect or hand off

-- Agent Assist mode surfaces the top 3 relevant articles and past-ticket context before the agent types a single word, cutting handle time 20-35% in our tests
+- Agent Assist mode surfaces the top 3 relevant articles and past-ticket context before the agent types a single word, cutting handle time materially

 - Acquired by Zendesk in March 2026, which means native integration depth with Zendesk that no third-party tool can match